Can The Sun Help Prevent A Respiratory Virus Infection?

 Share

-In the era of evolving health concerns and global pandemics, scientists and researchers are constantly exploring unconventional avenues for potential preventive measures against respiratory virus infections.
+In the era of evolving health concerns and global pandemics, scientists and researchers are constantly exploring unconventional avenues for potential preventive measures against respiratory infections.

 There are some common questions regarding this: